mikegedelman/calc/README.md

 The calculator supports basic arithmetic plus percentage and sqrt.
 Only positive integers may be entered by the user, but subsequent operations may use floats.

+To simplify design, user input is ignored unless the calculator has been cleared, or after an operation symbol.
+You can't type over a result that's being displayed.

 # Notes

 This is a simple demo calculator written in vanilla Javascript.
 No dependencies, not even jQuery!